tomduck/electrostatics/README.md

 Examples
 --------

-Textbook examples are provide along with a selection of cases from the excellent [paper] "Electric field lines don't work" by Wolf, Van Hook and Weeks (*Am.
+Textbook examples are given below along with a selection of cases from the excellent [paper] "Electric field lines don't work" by Wolf, Van Hook and Weeks (*Am.
 J. Phys., 64,* 1996).

 In each case lines are initialized symmetrically close to one (or more) charges.
 Paths are determined numerically from the [streamline equation] using an ODE solver.
 The integration parameters were adapted from Heiko Bauke's [page] on "Visualizing Streamlines".